AraBlocks/AIPs/proposals/0001-aip-process.md

 # Summary
 [summary]: #summary

-The ARA Improvement Proposal ("AIP") process is inspired by the DEP process outlined by the open source Dat project.
-It is how consensus around technical enhancements and organizational process can be reached ultimately improving ARA.
+The Ara Improvement Proposal ("AIP") process is inspired by the DEP process outlined by the open source Dat project.
+It is how consensus around technical enhancements and organizational process can be reached ultimately improving Ara.

 # Motivation
 [motivation]: #motivation

-The ARA platform and its protocols are open standards aimed to serve and be upheld by an active developer community.
+The Ara platform and its protocols are open standards aimed to serve and be upheld by an active developer community.
 This document outlines a transparent and standardized process for submitting proposals to enhance the platform.

 AIPs will serve as the primary means of introducing new features, documenting design thought processes and decisions, and tracking community progress.
 They should follow a streamlined and coordinated method for communication necessary both to accomodate the variety of projects that are expected to use the platform and to improve their overall technical quality.